4paradigm/OpenMLDB/docs/en/quickstart/function_boundary.md

 ### Offline Mode and Online Request Mode

-In the [Full Process of Feature Engineering Development and Launch](../concepts/modes.md), offline mode and online request mode play prominent roles:
+In the [full process](./concepts/modes.md) of feature engineering development and deployment, offline mode and online request mode play prominent roles:

 - Offline Mode Batch Query: Used for offline feature generation.
 - Query in Online Request Mode: Employed for real-time feature computation.